Project-Korora/projectkorora.space/docs/DEVELOPMENT_PLAN.md

 For a team of eight, we can define specialised roles to ensure clear ownership and efficiency.

+- **Project Lead: Galen Green**
-- **Project Lead (1):** Oversees the entire project, manages timelines, removes blockers, and facilitates communication.
+  - Oversees the entire project, manages timelines, removes blockers, and facilitates communication.
-- **Design System & UI Lead (1):** Owns the theme (`globals.css`), core component library, and overall visual consistency.
+- **Design System & UI Lead: Unknown**
+  - Owns the theme (`globals.css`), core component library, and overall visual consistency.
 Ensures all UI work adheres to the token-driven approach.
+- **Frontend Engineering Lead: Unknown**
-- **Frontend Engineering Lead (1):** Guides the overall technical architecture, leads code reviews, and is responsible for the quality and structure of the application code.
+  - Guides the overall technical architecture, leads code reviews, and is responsible for the quality and structure of the application code.
+- **Frontend Engineers: Jessica, Thomas**
-- **Frontend Engineers (3):** Implement components and pages, refactor existing code, and collaborate on feature development.
+  - Implement components and pages, refactor existing code, and collaborate on feature development.
+    - Jessica: Contact page
+    - Albion: Teams page
+    - Unknown: Proposal page
+    - Unknown: About page
-- **QA & Accessibility Lead (1):** Owns the testing strategy, from unit tests to end-to-end testing.
+- **QA & Accessibility Lead: Tatvika**
+  - Owns the testing strategy, from unit tests to end-to-end testing.
 Champions accessibility and performs audits.
-- **DevOps & Performance Lead (1):** Manages the CI/CD pipeline, deployment environments, and leads performance optimisation efforts.
+- **DevOps & Performance Lead: Tane?**
+  - Manages the CI/CD pipeline, deployment environments, and leads performance optimisation efforts.

 ---

 ## 3. Documentation Culture & Strategy

-Documentation is a core part of our development process, not an afterthought.
-Every team member is responsible for documenting their work.
-Our strategy is designed to be maintainable and avoid duplication.

-- **Single Source of Truth:**
-  - **Inline (JSDoc):** The code itself is the primary source of truth.
-All components, functions, and type definitions _must_ have clear JSDoc comments explaining _how_ they work, their parameters, and what they return.
-  - **Overview (`/docs`):** Markdown files in the `/docs` directory explain the _why_ and _what_.
-This includes architectural decisions, component usage patterns, and project setup guides.
-- **Documentation as Part of "Done":** A task is not complete until it is accompanied by the required documentation.
-This ensures our documentation stays current.
-- **No Duplication:** Do not repeat detailed implementation logic from JSDoc in markdown files.
-Link to code or reference component names instead.
+See the **[Documentation Guidelines](./DOCUMENTATION_GUIDELINES.md)** for the full documentation philosophy, structure, and style guide.

 ---